 Early to mid-spring, usually when the daffodils are in full

-bloom, we top-dress our blueberries with 1/4 to 1/2 pound Re-Vita
+bloom, we top-dress our blueberries with half to 1 pound

 After blossoms have fallen, we begin the liquid feeding of our plants.
 This is given to them every two weeks through August.
 It is delivered though drip or hose line, and is applied to the root zone (during fruiting) and foliage (from bloom to green berry, then post-harvest).

 For 1 gallon of mixture, add these amounts to 1 gallon of water:

 Neptune's Harvest Fish Fertilizer (2-4-1).......2 Tbsp.

 Maxicrop or other kelp (liquid)..................½ Tbsp.

 Each plant can receive enough to get good saturation, but don't overwater.
 We usually irrigate the day before applying the liquid fertilizer mix, or apply after a rain shower if it fits the schedule.
 Usually on mature plants they get a 5 gallon dose, younger plants less.
 If you planted a blueberry from us last year, it could get 1-2 gallons of this mix, depending upon its size (lowbush less, highbush more).